spatialos/UnrealGDK/SpatialGDK/Documentation/content/toolbar.md

 # Toolbars in the Unreal Editor

-There are two toolbars you can use in the Unreal Editor: the main Unreal toolbar, and the SpatialOS for Unreal GDK toolbar.
+There are two toolbars you can use in the Unreal Editor: the main Unreal toolbar, and the SpatialOS GDK toolbar.
 Once enabled, the GDK toolbar sits alongside the main Unreal toolbar:

  ![Toolbar]({{assetRoot}}assets/screen-grabs/toolbar/toolbars.png)